 The ready availability of relief supplies and commodities is an important factor in effective response.
 After disaster impact, there is usually an urgent need to provide and distribute the food, water, shelter/tents and medical supplies and assistance.
-The District Government of Swat has the warehouses containing necessary equipment.
+The District Government of has the warehouses containing necessary equipment.
 However, the warehouses need to be fully operationalized and equipped with all necessary food and non-food items to meet potential challenges arising during any disaster.
 Elaborate guideline should be formulated for procurement and maintenance of relief items.
 NDMA guidelines on stocking, maintenance and supply of relief & rescue items must be referred to while developing the district guidelines.
 Moreover, it is considered that a single warehouse and other resources may not be sufficient in case of major disaster, therefore private building and resources must be earmarked for use in case of emergency.
-A databased of such resources must be developed by DDMU in coordination with TDMC and UCDMCs.
-The database must also be update regularly, especially before the monsoon/ winter season.
+A databased of such resources must be update regularly, especially before the monsoon/ winter season.